puppetlabs/puppetdb/documentation/configure.markdown

 ### `max-command-size`

-This is a floating point number that specifies (in megabytes) which commands are "too large" to process by PuppetDB.
+This is an integer that specifies (in bytes) which commands are "too large" to process by PuppetDB.
 By default this setting is a fraction of the total heap space but can be specified manually for users that want to support larger catalog sizes.
 This setting has no affect when `reject-large-commands` is set to false.

 `[jetty]` (HTTP) Settings